Yo-yerush/Methylome.At/README.md

 # Methylome.At

-Methylome.At is a comprehensive, R-based pipeline for *Arabidopsis thaliana* that processes post-alignment WGBS data for CG, CHG and CHH DNA methylation contexts, identifies differentially methylated regions (DMRs, using [DMRcaller](https://github.com/nrzabet/DMRcaller) package) to replicates/single samples data, integrates multiple genomic resources for functional interpretation, and generates extensive visualizations and annotations to advance understanding of plant epigenetic regulation.
+Methylome.At is a comprehensive, R-based pipeline for *Arabidopsis thaliana* that processes post-alignment **WGBS** or **Nanopor** sequencing data for CG, CHG and CHH DNA methylation contexts, identifies differentially methylated regions (DMRs, using [DMRcaller](https://github.com/nrzabet/DMRcaller) package) to replicates/single samples data, integrates multiple genomic resources for functional interpretation, and generates extensive visualizations and annotations to advance understanding of plant epigenetic regulation.

 #